Paul Ince: Manchester United

 Over the next four seasons, Robson's United career gradually wound down until he finally left to manage Middlesbrough in 1994.
 During this time, Ince found himself playing alongside several other different central midfielders, including Mike Phelan, Neil Webb and Darren Ferguson.
 One of his best games came in February 1994, when he scored in a 2–2 away draw with former club West Ham in the Premier League.

 Ince won his second winners' medal when Manchester United defeated Barcelona in the final of the European Cup Winners Cup in Rotterdam in 1991, and received his third another year later when United beat Nottingham Forest in the 1992 League Cup final.

 Manchester United continued to dominate the domestic game in 1993–94, enjoying an almost unbroken lead of the Premier League throughout the season, and Ince was the midfield general in the side which won the "double" of league and FA Cup in 1994.
 A year later Manchester United went to West Ham on the last day of the season, needing a win to retain their Premier League crown.
 They could only draw the game and Blackburn Rovers took the title.
 Ince's next game saw them lose the FA Cup final to Everton, leaving United without a major trophy for the first time in six seasons.

-In June 1995, Ferguson sold Ince to Inter Milan for £7.5 million – at the time one of the biggest fees involving an English club.
+In June 1995, Ferguson sold Ince to Inter Milan for £7.5 million – at the time one of the biggest fees involving an English club- and a three-year deal of a reputedly £2 million annual salary.
 Ferguson had long sustained a tempestuous relationship with Ince, labelling him a "bottler" and a "big-time Charlie" (a statement Ferguson said later he regretted).
 Ince's nickname, The Guvnor, also rankled with Ferguson, who once berated him by saying, "There's only one guvnor around here, Incey, and it ain't you".
 Many fans saw this as the prime reason for Ince being sold, rather than on footballing or economic grounds.

 While at United, Ince won two Premier League title medals as well as two FA Cup winner's medals and one winner's medal each in the European Cup Winners' Cup and Football League Cup.
 He had also collected runners-up medals in the League Cup twice and the FA Cup once.